Rescue Ranch & Sanctuary

 How to Lead Ducklings out of a Pool

 Step 1: Ensure that the ducklings can get out of the pool.
-You can do this by creating a ramp with a piece of wood or plastic so that they can walk out.
+You can do this by creating a ramp with a piece of wood or plastic with a towel on it. so that they can walk out.
 Alternatively, you can raise the water level so they can easily climb out.

 How to Capture Ducklings in a Pool